Do people go through life on a predetermined path, like a straight line?

 I frowned and said, "They don't look straight to me."

-"Not to me," I said and turned to him.
+"Not to me," I answered, then turned to him.
 "I didn't notice it until now."

 "How are they not straight?
 I still don't get it."